-These amounts represent liabilities for goods and services received by the Group during the reporting period that remain unpaid at the end of the reporting period.
+Trade and other creditors amounts represent liabilities for goods and services received by the Group during the reporting period that remain unpaid at the end of the reporting period.
 The balance is recognised as a current liability with amounts normally paid within 30 days of recognition of the liability.